Balochi literature: Genres

+Storytelling also remains a vital cultural practice, with elders passing down fairytales, legends, and fables during nightly gatherings.
+A unique feature of this tradition is the inclusion of riddles, which are featured in both ancient and modern poems and often serve as the basis for family-oriented riddle contests.

 The memories of the Baloch people are full of songs that describe national events and Baloch heroism.
 These songs have been transferred by singers, minstrels, and itinerant which belongs to poetry of Mir Chakar's era and Mir Gwahram Khan Lashari. style of the following types: